ri-buni/Wild-air-quality-monitor/README.md

 # Wild-air-quality-monitor
 An air quality monitor I've decided to make because of how bad the air in my city can be sometimes.
+It has sht41, sgp40, scd41, PMS5003 as sensors for temperature, humidity, VOC CO2 and PM, 2"42 display and esp32 devkitc

 # CAD
 Made in Fusion360.